Blanche Fury: Plot

-After the inquest Thorn becomes increasingly possessive, and she fears he will murder Lavinia, heir to the estate and final obstacle to his ambition, by encouraging the child to make a lethal jump with her pony.
-Blanche intervenes, and, fearing for the child's life, goes to the police, implicating Thorn in the murder.
-She confesses to their love in court, and he is executed for the double murder.
-As the day of his execution arrives, Lavinia goes out alone to try the jump she'd been denied, and is killed.
+After the inquest, Thorn is obsessed with the absolute possession of Clare, telling Blanche that it is fate that their children will inherit "our house."
+Despite warning him she will destroy him if he harms Lavinia, heir to the estate and final obstacle to his ambition, Blanche discovers him encouraging the child to make a dangerous jump with her pony.
+She intervenes, and, fearing for the child's life, goes to the police, implicating Thorn in the murder.
+She confesses to their love in court, where it is also revealed she is pregnant.
+Upon hearing this, Thorn (who had been acting in his own defence) softens and stops questioning her.
+On the day of his execution, Lavinia goes out alone to try the jump she had been denied, and breaks her neck at the moment Thorn is hanged.

-Months later, Blanche gives birth to a son, whom she names Philip Fury, after his father, Thorn.
-She dies, leaving her infant son, a true-blooded Fury, as sole heir to the estate.
-So the curse of the Furys is fulfilled.
+Months later, Blanche gives birth to a son, whom she names Philip Fury.
+She dies, leaving her infant son as sole heir to the estate.